[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 And Cronos reigned, and Titan and Iapetus; and men called them best offspring of Gaia and of Uranus ....
 And [Uranus] died; and the sons infringing oaths stirred up against each other bitter strife ... and against each other Cronos and Titan fought....
 And [various goddesses] judged Cronos should reign king of all, for he was oldest and of noblest form.
 But Titan laid on Cronos mighty oaths to rear no male posterity; that he himself might reign when age and fate should come to Cronos....
 But when the Titans heard that there were sons ... kept secretly, then Titan sixty youths together gathered, and held fast in chains Cronos and his wife Rhea ....
 And then the sons of powerful Cronos heard, and a great war and uproar they aroused.
 And this is the beginning of dire war among all mortals.
 [For it is indeed with mortals the prime origin of war.]
 [Brackets in original]

 We know that Iapetus, the Japheth of the Hebrew bible, ruled the West, including Crete and Egypt.
 Krishna, the Cronus of Greek legend, was simply an observer at Kurukshetra and did not lift a weapon in the battle—in one of the Greek accounts he was actually held prisoner—so it is clear, despite the identification of Krishna with Cronus, that "Titan" must have been the son of Her or Heri who ruled the eastern realm of what had been his father's empire.
 But, the reader may ask, which titan?
 The answer to this question does not require a great deal of research, for the opponent of Yudhisthira—called Ieoud by the Phoenicians—and of Krishna/Cronus was the emperor of India, Duryodhana.
-I will not recount the details of the eighteen-day Battle of Kurukshetra.
-These may be found in the Mahabharata in a much more detailed form than anything that has survived in the West, though one might suspect that the Libyan account used by Diodorus may have originally contained more detail than has come down to us.

 Nowhere in Plato's description of Atlantis is there any mention of advanced technology.
 Nor is there any indication of such technological development in the description of the Amazon War found in the Library of History of Diodorus.
 By all indications, this was an early post-neolithic civilization armed with weapons of bronze and occasionally of a ridiculously expensive iron-nickel alloy scavenged from meteorites or cometary fragments.
-The idea of Atlantis as a technical civilization whose science rivaled or even exceeded that of the modern world only came into general currency as a result of certain historical speculations and "psychic readings" that began with the rise of occultism in the late 19th Century.
+The idea of Atlantis as a technical civilization whose science rivaled or even exceeded that of the modern world only came into general currency as a result of certain historical speculations and "psychic readings" that began with the rise of occultism in the late 19th century.
 Yet, interestingly enough, only five years after the catastrophe that brought the great Amazon civilization to an end, the historico-religious works of the Hindus tell us of just such technical marvels.

 Desmond Leslie and Prehistoric Technology

-Occam's razor, the principle introduced by the 14th Century neo-Nominalist philosopher William of Occam, requires that the simplest possible explanation of an unknown phenomenon be sought in favor of those that introduce an unnecessary number of assumptions and unknown quantities.
+Occam's razor, the principle introduced by the 14th century neo-Nominalist philosopher William of Occam, requires that the simplest possible explanation of an unknown phenomenon be sought in favor of those that introduce an unnecessary number of assumptions and unknown quantities.
 In short, the simpler an explanation, the better.
 Looking at theories one, two, and three [metallic spacecraft; time travel, alternate worlds; Aircraft, etc.], we ask ourselves: What is the simplest possible set of circumstances that would lead to the presence in the skies of the earth of both man-made aircraft and other, unidentified, devices, one of whose primary purposes seems to be to transport unfamiliar but humanlike beings from one place to another?
 The answer is obvious, especially in the light of the evolutionary approach that has dominated biological science since Darwin.

 The idea that both human and extraterrestrial technologies owe their existence to a common source is anything but new.
 The ancients universally ascribed their most advanced technical achievements to the god Mercury, whose non-Roman equivalents included Thoth, Hermes, Odin, Ygg, and Ganesha.
 In modern times, perhaps the unorthodoxy most disliked by the scientific establishment, after the planetary collisions of Immanuel Velikovsky, has been the ancient astronaut theory of such writers as Erich von Daniken and Zecharia Sitchin.
 Yet there is little hard evidence for alien intervention in the development of human civilization, and where the ancients themselves ascribe their accomplishments to the gods, these are most likely references to the gods of the stars and planets themselves and not the inhabitants of such bodies or their satellites.
 There is, however, an alternative to the ancient astronaut theory.
 Advanced in 1953 by Desmond Leslie in a book he co-authored with the contactee George Adamski, an association that seems to have led to its rejection out of hand by most serious researchers, it is the exact inverse of the von Daniken theory and contains elements that go a long way toward providing the framework for a unified physical theory of UFOs.

 The Leslie-Adamski book was called Flying Saucers Have Landed, not exactly a title calculated to reassure the more rational and scientific members of the reading public, especially in the opening year of the Eisenhower administration.
-Leslie manages to get past the whole 19th Century belief in continuous linear progress, which supposedly had begun to unfold during the Old Stone Age and was thought to have reached its unrivaled climax with the appearance of modern Western European civilization.
+Leslie manages to get past the whole 19th century belief in continuous linear progress, which supposedly had begun to unfold during the Old Stone Age and was thought to have reached its unrivaled climax with the appearance of modern Western European civilization.
 The core of his argument is that the vimanas or celestial cars mentioned repeatedly in the Ramayana and Mahabharata were ancient flying-saucer-like craft manufactured for the exclusive use of the Indian upper classes.
 The vimanas were powered, according to Leslie, by the human will, or by some magic word or sound.
 Leslie's characters are of a decidedly militaristic bent.
 From the Drona Parva, one of the books of the Mahabharata, he presents his readers with Agneya, "a blazing missile possessed of the radiance of smokeless fire," and the Brahma Weapon, sometimes known as Indra's Dart, "a missile which contained the Power of the Universe."

 With the introduction of such additional examples of supposedly technological devices and capabilities we come face to face with the central issue of research into the sources of oriental religion: To what extent can we take these descriptions at face value and to what degree must we see them as allegories of natural events?
 And if they turn out to be allegorical, do they refer to such common phenomena as lightning, typhoon, and flood, and the astronomical phenomena that have influenced the mythmaking process from the beginning; or is it possible that the elements of old were brewing something much more ominous?